FREQUENTLY ASKED QUESTIONS

 Each month you’ll receive: a new in-depth training video, a live Q&A session with me (plus the replay) and a ready-to-use class sequence.
 You’ll also have access to my growing library of digital teacher resources.

 You can access the Academy content using your phone, tablet or laptop.
 Once you become a member, you'll receive instructions for logging in.
 The content itself is hosted on a platform called Kajabi, and you can login from the link in the upper right corner of my website or simply click the following: https://markstephensyoga.mykajabi.com/login.

 No, you can join anytime and you’ll have instant and unlimited access not only to the current month’s training content, but to all the prior months (yes, even content released before you become a member).

+We do not remove the training content from previous months, so you can take as long as you need to watch the videos and you can revisit past videos as often as you wish.
 As long as you are a member, you’ll have unlimited access to all the Academy content, including all the content that was released before you became a member.

 Yes.
 The Asana Academy is a subscription-based service, which means that your plan renews every month or year (depending on the term you choose).
 You can cancel your subscription at any time during your plan term to cancel the auto-renewal of your subscription.

 No problem!
 You’ll have the opportunity to submit your questions beforehand and each month you’ll receive a recording of the session to reference at any time.